apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Menendez brothers' attorney Mark Geragos asking for murder conviction to be reduced to voluntary manslaughter**
+**Paul Pelosi attack: David DePape sentenced to life in prison in state trial**

-You can read more about it [here](https://abc7.com/post/menendez-brothers-attorney-mark-geragos-asking-murder-conviction-reduced-voluntary-manslaughter/15484934/).
+You can read more about it [here](https://abcnews.go.com/US/david-depape-paul-pelosi-state-sentence/story?id\\u003d115274832).

 ## Requirements
 - Python 3.8